Azure/azure-api-style-guide/docs/azure-ruleset.md

 A 202 response should include an Operation-Location response header.

+### az-ms-paths

+Don't use the Autorest `x-ms-paths` extension except where necessary to support legacy APIs.

 ### az-operation-id

 The `operationId` should be of the form `Noun_Verb`.
 It should contain exactly one underscore.